Senior Citizens and Bankruptcy: What You Need To Know

 • You must complete a debt counseling course no more than 180 days before filing.

-• You must have filed your tax returns regularly.
-You must not have any past-due Federal or State taxes.
+• You must have filed your tax returns regularly with no past-due Federal or State taxes.

 • You must not have filed a petition that was dismissed by the court in the last 180 days.